What are the Best Animation Schools in South Africa?

 Cape Town-based STRIKA Entertainment produced the successful Super Strikers television series.
 The show was purchased by France TV in 2014, after being the number one animated series in South Africa.
 The series has aired across different markets within Africa and beyond.
 Johannesburg-based Luma Animation specializes in animation, 3D, VFX, CG, TV commercials, characters, and character animation.
 The studio has produced animations for Dole, Ford, MBT Petroleum, and Mercedes-Benz.

-Though these studios lead the pack, the buck doesn’t stop here.
+Though FrLuma, STRIKA Entertainment, and Triggerfish Studios easily lead the pack, the buck doesn’t stop there.
 “South Africa’s educational system has embraced new media and animation,” says Ramirez, so a number of Universities in the region now provide opportunities for students to major in animation.
 The system has also helped launch stand-alone animation schools such as The Animation School in Cape Town and Johannesburg, the National Electronic Media Institute of South Africa (NEMISA) in Johannesburg, and the Center for Fine Art Animation and Design (CFAD) in Cape Town.
 And in 2008, SAE Institute opened a Cape Town campus based on the developing animation industry here and the Mother City’s status as the creative capital of the continent.

 The growth of quality animation programs in Africa has created a considerable crop of talented animators who are helping the animation market grow “exponentially” in South Africa.
 Ivory Coast and Nigeria seem to be blossoming as well.